 How to bet on the NFL

-The NFL, the National Football League, is the biggest sports division in America and it is continuing to find a bigger and bigger audience outside of its homeland with every passing year.
+The National Football League is the biggest sports division in America and it is continuing to find a bigger and bigger audience outside of its homeland with every passing year.

-To those unfamiliar with American football, the rules of the game and the complex league structures can be quite baffling at first, but once you have spent some time studying them, you will discover that they are not too difficult to wrap your head around.
+To those unfamiliar with American football, the rules of the game and the complex league structures can be quite confusing at first, but once you have spent some time studying them you will discover that they are not too difficult to follow.

-The NFL is one of the most financially successful sporting franchises on the planet and as such, bookmakers and punters alike are always looking for new and exciting ways to make money off the product.
+The NFL is one of the most financially successful sporting franchises on the planet and as such, online sportsbooks and bettors alike are always looking for new and exciting ways to make money off the product.

-Getting started betting on the NFL can be quite a daunting prospect, but once you have read this guide on the basics of NFL betting, you will be making cash off the sport in no time.
+Getting started with NFL betting can be quite a daunting prospect, but once you have read this guide on the basics of betting on American Football, you will be making money from betting on NFL in no time!

-Each team will play 16 games.
-They will play all three of the other team’s in their division twice, and will then play against six other teams from their conference, and then four from the other conference.
+Each team plays 16 games during the regular season.
+They play all three of the other team’s in their division twice, then play against six other teams from their conference.
+They then play against four teams from the other conference.

-This then leads to the playoffs, where the eight division winner will all enter and the two best runner ups from each conference, meaning there are 12 playoff teams in total.
+This then leads to the NFL playoffs, where the eight division winners will all enter, as will the two best runner ups from each conference, meaning there are 12 playoff teams in total.

-In terms of dates, the NFL starts in September and runs until the end of the year, with the playoffs lasting through January and culminating in February at the Super Bowl.
+The NFL season starts in September and runs until the end of the year, with the playoffs lasting through January and culminating in February at the Super Bowl.